 Behind The GameDay Poster

-The duo of Barry Ament and Coby Schultz are the masterminds behind some of the world's greatest illustrations from Ames Bros, created here in Seattle.
+The Ames Bros duo of Barry Ament and Coby Schultz are the masterminds behind some of the world's greatest illustrations, created here in Seattle.
 The pair met at art college in Montana, moving to Seattle to pursue their artistic endeavors in a bigger market.
 The duo found a niche in poster and apparel artwork for mega groups like Pearl Jam and Metallica.
-Now they are giving homegrown talent an opportunity to shine on a major platform courtesy of the Seattle Seahawks.
+Now they are giving homegrown talent an opportunity to shine on a major platform courtesy of the Seahawks.

 Who Is Marisol Ortega?